karakum-team/karakum/docs/guides/Basic_usage.md

 }
 ```

-Here is the declaration of simplest Karakum plugin.
+Here is the declaration of a simplest Karakum plugin.
 In Karakum, plugins are applied to each AST node one by one,
-so if a particular plugin doesn't know what to do with passed AST node, it can just return `null` to say:
+so if a particular plugin doesn't know what to do with the passed AST node, it can just return `null` to say:
-"It is not my area of responsibility to handle this type of AST nodes, just try to use some another plugin to convert
+"It is not my area of responsibility to handle this type of AST nodes, just try to use some other plugin to convert
 it".
-Right now our plugin does know nothing about any AST node.
+Right now our plugin knows nothing about any AST node.
 To handle some type of nodes, let's use
-Typescript to select some node by its kind:
+TypeScript to select some node by its kind:

 ```diff
 const ts = require("typescript");